IcaliaLabs/guides/usability_test/README.md

 <br>
 *Base questions:*
 <br>
-1. *Any experience with “x” software?*
+*- Any experience with “x” software?*
-2. *Basic info: gender, age, profession, etc*
+*- Basic info: gender, age, profession, etc*
-3. *What products / websites / apps are you familiar with, related to “x”?*
+*- What products / websites / apps are you familiar with, related to “x”?*
-4. *What do you expect from “x” software?*
+*- What do you expect from “x” software?*

 * Test
 <br>